Sunkio/Sunkio/README.md

 <h3 align="left">My Progress @42</h3>

+<p>I'm currently studying software engineering at 42 Wolfsburg.
+You can follow my journey through the curriculum below and check out some of my code right here on GitHub.</p>

 | No  | Project                             | Rank | Status |   | No  | Project          | Rank | Status |
 | :-: | :---------------------------------  |:--:  | :----: | - | :-: | :--------------- | :--: |:----:  |
 | 1   | [Libft](../../../42_libft)          |  0   |   ✅   |   | 15  | CPP Module 01    |  4   |  🔵    |